ct-clmsn/miniaturist/README.md

 If you use the vocabulary building tools with a specific regular expression in mind, make sure to use the same regular expression when invoking lda, parlda, or distparlda.
-Consistent use of regular expressions for parsing text when building the vocabulary and when modeling is important for successful program execution.
+Consistent use of regular expressions parsing text when building the vocabulary and when modeling is important for successful program execution.

 ## HPX Compilation Flags